Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-formrecognizer/README.md

 This package contains an isomorphic SDK for FormRecognizerClient.

-> Please note, a newer package [@azure/ai-form-recognizer](https://www.npmjs.com/package/@azure/ai-form-recognizer) is available as of August, 2020.
-While this package will continue to receive critical bug fixes, we strongly encourage you to upgrade.
+> Please note, this package is deprecated and not functional as it uses a version of the Form Recognizer service (`v1.0-preview`) that is no longer available.
+As of August 2020, you can instead use [@azure/ai-form-recognizer](https://www.npmjs.com/package/@azure/ai-form-recognizer).

 ### Currently supported environments